 Gravity requires motion (Palmer, 2001).
 A significant proportion of students believe that gravity only acts on objects that are in motion.
 A stationary object is not subject to gravitational attraction.
 A table sitting on the floor: fine, no gravity needed.
 A gas cloud drifting slowly through space: also fine.
 A gas cloud being compressed by gravitational self-attraction: this requires gravity to act on particles that are not yet moving, which the model cannot accommodate.

 Force implies movement (Gunstone & Watts, 1985).
 The more general version: forces produce motion, and where there is no net motion, there is no net force.
 The concept of force balance — two equal and opposite forces summing to zero net force, with the object not moving — is not available to students holding this model.
-It is hard to overstate how consequential this is for astrophysics.
-Almost every stable astrophysical structure — a main-sequence star, a planetary orbit, a galaxy’s rotation — is a force balance.
-Students without the concept cannot reason about any of them correctly.
+It is consequential for hydrostatic equilibrium in a main-sequence star.
+Planetary orbits and galactic rotation are not static force balances: their inward acceleration is part of the motion.

 Gravity only acts on Earth (Bar, Brosh, and Sneider, 2016).
 Students in the space context often reason that gravity is a property of Earth specifically.
 In space, things are “weightless” — and weightlessness is interpreted as the absence of gravity rather than as the experience of free fall in a gravitational field.
 The result: gravity cannot be the mechanism by which an interstellar gas cloud collapses, because gas clouds are in space and gravity does not work there.
 Asghar and Libarkin (2010) found that only one in five non-physics college students could correctly describe gravity as an attractive force between masses, using the correct vocabulary.